-Disorderly conduct includes, but is not limited to, yelling, cursing, running, pushing, shoving, engaging in horseplay, failure to properly dispose of unwanted items (littering) and throwing objects such as rocks, dirt, or paper.
+Disorderly conduct includes, but is not limited to, disrupting a scheduled activity, yelling, cursing, interrupting, running, pushing, shoving, hiding, engaging in horseplay, failure to properly dispose of unwanted items (littering) and throwing objects such as rocks, dirt, or paper.
 Verbal or physical interactions which result in a disruption are also considered to be disorderly conduct.